back

 every plume-wearing chief who was in Lower Egypt,

-and King Osorkon who was in Bubastis and the district of Ranefer, with every count and ruler of estates in the West, in the East, and the islands in between being united in a single alliance as subordinates at the heels of the Great Chief of the West, the ruler of estates of Lower Egypt, the prophet of Neith, Lady of Sais, 20 the setem-priest of Ptah, Tefhakht.
+and King Osorkon Osorkon who was in Bubastis and the district of Ranefer, with every count and ruler of estates in the West, in the East, and the islands in between being united in a single alliance as subordinates at the heels of the Great Chief of the West, the ruler of estates of Lower Egypt, the prophet of Neith, Lady of Sais, 20 the setem-priest of Ptah, Tefnakht.

 They then went forth against them.
 Then they made a great slaughter among them, greater than anything, and their ships on the river were captured.
 The remnant then crossed over, landing on the West in the vicinity of Perpega.